cboling/omci/README.md

 messages.
 Support for the Baseline Message Set has been completed and work is underway to support the Extended Message Set format.

+# Recent Changes

+In v2.0.0, the directory/package structure was reorganized (no API changes otherwise) in order to separate message type functionality on a filename basis.
+This will allow for future features and bug fixes to be better localized and to allow for better unit test coverage reporting.

 ## Message Types supported and under unit test
 The following OMCI message types currently have been coded and are covered satisfactory by unit tests.